ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 that Clients authenticate with some type of application-layer account, are not appropriate, as they could be used to learn or reconstruct a Client's browsing history.

-Attestation and redemption context unlinkability requires that these events be separated over time, e.g., through the use of tokens with an empty redemption context, or over space, e.g., through the use of an anonymizing proxy when connecting to the Origin.
+Attestation and redemption context unlinkability requires that these events be separated over time, such as through the use of tokens with an empty redemption context, or be separated over space, such as through the use of an anonymizing proxy when connecting to the Origin.

 ## Joint Attester and Issuer {#deploy-joint-issuer}